-When the Scan Tool's ERASE function is used to erase the DTCs from the vehicle's on-board computer, "Freeze Frame" data and manufacturer-specific enhanced data are also erased.
+When the Code Reader's ERASE function is used to erase DTCs from the vehicle's on-board computer, "Freeze Frame" data and manufacturer-specific-enhanced data are also erased.
+"Permanent" DTCs ARE NOT erased by the ERASE function.

 If you plan to take the vehicle to a Service Center for repair, DO NOT erase the codes from the vehicle's computer.
 If the codes are erased, valuable information that might help the technician troubleshoot the problem will also be erased.